lemiffe/epic-tree/README.md

 - Run: cd /app && python app/test.py

 ## Todos
-- Sorting using array and not a separate "sort"
-- Several tree operations (marked as TODO below)
+- See Github Issues for a list of pending operations, tests, and other todos

 ## Data Structure
 - {tree_id: {segment_id: {node_id: (parent_node_id, type, payload (e.g. fileId), sort, [children_node_ids])}}}
+- "sort" will be removed in the near future

 ## What structure will the API return?
 ```